jedwood/optimize-mobile-bandwidth/README.md

         done();
     });

-That's a pretty ugly but effective 'DIY' way to make parallel calls.
+That's a pretty ugly but effective DIY way to make parallel calls.
 You could also use one of the (controversial) control-flow libraries like [IcedCoffeeScript](http://maxtaco.github.io/coffee-script/) or [Streamline](https://github.com/Sage/streamlinejs) if things get too messy.
 The [hapi framework](http://walmartlabs.github.io/hapi/) has a built-in way of elegantly aggregating methods that you can define by the parameters you send within a single call.

-YQl also has a `multi query` option, as well as some handy [sub-select features](http://developer.yahoo.com/yql/guide/joins.html).
+YQL also has a `multi query` option, as well as some handy [sub-select features](http://developer.yahoo.com/yql/guide/joins.html).

 ### Images
 Most developers are already mindful of image size, and take advantage of [CSS sprites](https://github.com/richardbutler/node-spritesheet) where appropriate.
 For squeezing the most out of your image files, try [ImageOptim](http://imageoptim.com/) if you're on a Mac, [PNGGauntlet](http://pnggauntlet.com/) for Windows, or [Smush.it](http://www.smushit.com/ysmush.it/) if you want a web-based services.

 Not as many developers use [dataURIs](https://en.wikipedia.org/wiki/Data_URI_scheme).
-These base64 encoded versions of your images will be slightly larger than the files, but that extra size can mostly be gzipped away and you save the overhead of extra HTTP requests.
+These base64 encoded versions of your images will be slightly larger than the files, but that extra size can mostly be gzipped away and you save the overhead of extra HTTP requests because the data for the image is included in the HTML or CSS.
 As a rule of thumb, if you've got several small images that aren't stuffed into a sprite you might consider converting them to dataURIs.
 Here's how you do that in Node.js:

     var base64_data = fs.readFileSync('sample.png').toString('base64');